 To see an actual example, click here to go to a website set up for a Realtor in N.J. – SNJRealEstate.
 The link will take you to a typical listing of a house, but it will also illustrate the mapping system called “Walk Score.”
-Notice all the different businesses shown.
+Notice all the different schools and businesses shown.
 If you were located in that particular “neighborhood” – would yours be shown??

 So – what does this have to do with your business and its location?
 Honestly, everything!

 The Google/Bing/Yahoo mapping systems are using that same business internet location on their basic search engine results for websites.
 If you’ve noticed how search engine results are being displayed lately, many times the first page will illustrate businesses that are also properly “mapped” within their huge data banks of information.

 Here’s an easy test.
 Search for a popular common thing in a metropolitan area.
 Go to Google and select “pizza” in your area (not the name of the restaurant), for example, Google “Pizza, St George, Utah” and look at the results.
 It will be pictures/mapping of all the pizza restaurants in that area.
 With the advent of smartphones and people driving everywhere – just imagine how much business the pizza shop doesn’t get if they are NOT in those search results.